 Please remember that you still need to enroll after you have received your study place and accepted it.
 You enroll via our online campus management system C@MPUS.
 Start with the system guide which you will find there, but if it does not answer all your questions feel free to contact the Admissions Office.

 For some study programs, you will have to complete pre-study internships.
 Some must be completed by the time you start your studies.
 You will find the relevant information on the study program's websites.

 If you enroll in humanities and social science study programs (regardless of whether it is at Bachelor’s, Master’s or teaching degree level), you can obtain optional guidance on a required or voluntary internship from the STUDIES - INTERNSHIP - CAREER office.

 - You can find out the language requirements for study programs taught in German from the study program's websites.

 - International students must comply with specific rules for evidencing German language proficiency

 - Should you wish to learn another foreign language, you can take language courses at the Language Center.

-- Classes in Latin are organized by the Department of History of the Greek and Roman World at the Institute of History.
+- Classes in Latin are organized by the Institute of History.
+Please read the institute's information on Latin courses [de].